emoj-ie/emoj.ie/README.md

 ## Features

 - Search and browse emojis by category
+- Click any emoji to view detailed information in a modal
-- Copy emojis to clipboard with one click
+- Copy emojis or Unicode codes to clipboard
 - Responsive design for mobile and desktop
 - Offline support with service worker caching